-Many times, you are being told to use keywords you want to rank for in your anchor text when building backlinks, maybe on guest post articles.
+You are often told to use keywords you want to rank for in your anchor text when building backlinks, maybe on guest post articles.

-Well, if you are using the exact key phrase in anchor texts on multiple external websites, you are in danger of being penalized by search engines.
+Well, if you use the exact key phrase in anchor texts on multiple external websites, you are in danger of being penalized by search engines.

 The search would easily sense that someone is influencing the link-building process.
 Meanwhile, the ideal standard is that links should come naturally because I find value in your content.

-It is practically impossible for 5 different websites with different people to point to your website using the exact same anchor texts.
+It is practically impossible for five different websites with different people to point to your website using the exact same anchor texts.

 So, what should you do instead?
 Be flexible, natural, and diverse with your anchor texts.